getzlab/canine/pipeline_options.md

 be streamed into the job via a named pipe.
 The input's environment variable will point to the pipe.
-This only works for `gs://` files, and will override default common and localizeGS behavior (file will always be streamed to job-specific input directory)
+This only works for `gs://` files, and will override default common and localizeGS behavior (file will always be streamed to job-specific input directory) **Warning:** Streams are included as part of a job's resource allocation.
+Having too many streamed files may adversely affect job performance as gsutil competes with the main job script.
+If you stream more than ~3 files per job, consider increasing `resources.cpus-per-task`
 * `Localize`: Force the input to be localized.
 This will override default common and localizeGS behavior (file will always be localized to job-specific input directory).
 If the input is neither a `gs://` path nor valid local filepath, an exception will be raised